Generative AI is changing the way data scientists work — and the way businesses think.

 Training the Next Generation

-The rapid rise of generative AI is also reshaping data science education.
-While it simplifies syntax and execution, it doesn’t replace collaboration, creativity, or critical thinking.
+The rapid rise of Generative AI is also reshaping data science education.
+While it simplifies syntax and execution, it doesn’t replace the human skills that matter most—collaboration, creativity, and critical thinking.

 “Generative AI can’t teach humans how to cooperate,” Adler says.
 “But in order to be a data-driven organization, people have to work together to accomplish something.”

-The future of data education, he argues, lies in:
+That’s why many leading Generative AI courses now prioritize applied learning over rote instruction.
+The future of data education, Adler argues, lies in:

 Project-based collaboration